Additional reading from www.astronomynotes.com

 The far side of the Moon (the half that is never pointed towards Earth) looks very different from the side that we see; there are no Maria.
-This may be due to the difference in the crust thickness.
+This is attributed to the difference in the crust thickness.
 Since the far side of the Moon is about twice as thick, Lava was not able to penetrate the crust to fill in the lowlands, solidify, and create Maria.

 The current leading theory for the formation of the Moon suggests that it was created in a collision between the proto-Earth and a Mars-sized object.
 Computer simulations of a collision like this show that the material that breaks off of the proto-Earth should wind up coalescing into a Moon-sized object in orbit around the Earth.
 The material that created the Moon would have come from the crust and mantle of the proto-Earth, which explains its lower density than the Earth.
 There is an excellent visualization of this in the video "Cosmic Collisions", which was released by NASA and the American Museum of Natural History.
 AMNH appears to have removed all of the public links to the video, but the History Channel has a good, similar video that includes most of the details in the Cosmic Collisions video.